 Location: 1/4 mile off Hwy 431 at 8420 Cox Gap Rd in Sardis City, AL.

 McGee Farm (Florence)

-Open September 28-October 31, is now in its 23rd year of opening the family farm for visitors to find the perfect carving or cooking pumpkin.
+Open October 1-31, 2020 is now in its 24th year of opening the family farm for visitors to find the perfect carving or cooking pumpkin.
 Visitors have a choice of picking their orange treasure straight off the vine from the pumpkin patch or from a pile that have been pre-picked.
 Along with pumpkins of all shapes and sizes, visitors are treated to farm-life activities such as playing in hay, taking a scenic tractor-drawn wagon ride, a barnyard bounce and feeding chickens as well as shopping for fall decor such as straw bales, gourds, and mums.
 Enjoy a bite to eat or take a treat home from The Kitchen at McGee Farm.
 Open weekdays 3PM-6PM, Saturday 10AM-6PM and Sundays 1PM-5PM.

 Scarecrow Trail (Huntsville Botanical Gardens)

+September 7 – October 5, 2020.
 Nothing says family fun like fall at the Huntsville Botanical Garden!
-In addition to our ever-popular Scarecrow Trail, we’ve got weekend hayrides, a corn maze, Scarecrow Trail night hikes, BOOtanica, and lots of other fun ways to celebrate the season.
+In addition to our ever-popular Scarecrow Trail, we’ve got weekend hayrides, a corn maze, Scarecrow Trail night hikes, and lots of other fun ways to celebrate the season.
 Bring your camera to capture the beauty of autumn in the Garden and don’t forget to visit the Pumpkin Display for a family photo during the month of October!

 Cost: Scarecrow Trail is included with Garden membership or general admission ($9-$14, under 2 are FREE)

 Punkin’ Pickin’ Extravaganza